Western Australian Athletics Stadium: Facilities

 The stadium incorporates features which honour some of Western Australia's past sporting heroes.
 These include the Shirley Strickland Grandstand, the Herb Elliott Forecourt and the Wally Foreman Walk.

-In regard to track events, the Stadium provides a nine-lane 400-metre track and two 12-lane 110-metre sprint straights.
+In regard to track events, the stadium provides a nine-lane 400-metre track and two 12-lane 110-metre sprint straights.
 For field events, there are five jumps pits, four pole vault runways, four shot put circles, two hammer and discus cages and two high jump and javelin sites.
 The infield provides for soccer and rugby to be played.

 Usage

 Besides sporting events, the stadium can be configured to hold major concerts.
 Stevie Nicks performed the inaugural concert on 26 November 2011.
 Only one concert has been held at the venue.
-A Lenny Kravitz concert scheduled for 28 March 2012 was cancelled and an "80's Dance Picnic Party" featuring Ali Campbell and Billy Ocean scheduled for 21 January 2012 relocated to the neighboring Challenge Stadium.
+A Lenny Kravitz concert scheduled for 28 March 2012 was cancelled and an "80's Dance Picnic Party" featuring Ali Campbell and Billy Ocean scheduled for 21 January 2012 relocated to the neighbouring Challenge Stadium.